bugsnag/bugsnag-cocoa/CONTRIBUTING.md

 ### Pre-release steps

+* Check the `master` and `next` branches for what changes are intended to be released.
+If any changes on `next` should go out, check out that branch before the subsequent steps.
 * Add any missing entries to the CHANGELOG.
 Update the README.md if appropriate.
 * Create a pull request for a new version by running `make VERSION=[number] prerelease`.
 Pull request generation depends on [`hub`](https://hub.github.com) (`brew install hub`)
 * Perform preflight checks: